SergKrasilnikov/GeoCross/readme.md

 ### How to cite:
-The theoretical explanation and application of the program in the envestigation of the geological structure of the Artemis landing sites will be published in Krasilnikov et al., (2024).
+The theoretical explanation and application of the program in the investigating the geological structure of the Artemis landing sites was published in Krasilnikov et al., (2024).
 Some results already used in Krasilnikov et al., (2022, 2023a, 2023b):

 >Krasilnikov, A.S., Ivanov, M.A., Krasilnikov, S.S., Head, J.W., 2024.
-IN PRESS
+Stratigraphic cross-sections, geologic history,
+> and provenance of material at the candidate landing sites of the Artemis missions.
+Icarus, 420, 116190.

 >Krasilnikov, S.S., Ivanov, M.A., Head, J.W., Krasilnikov, A.S., 2023a.
 Geologic history of the south circumpolar
 > region (SCR) of the Moon.
-Icarus, 115422.
+Icarus, 394, 115422.
 >
 >Krasilnikov, A.S., Krasilnikov, S.S., Ivanov, M.A., Head, J.W., 2023b.
 Estimation of ejecta thickness from impact
 > craters in the South polar region of the Moon, Solar System Research, Vol. 57, No. 2, pp. 122–132.